Bowmark AIBroadcastDocs

 10. Third-party services and sites

-The Service describes and interacts with third-party Indexed Sites and relies on third-party providers (for example, authentication, hosting, and storage).
-We do not control and are not responsible for third-party sites or services, their content, availability, or terms.
-Your use of any Indexed Site is between you and that site's operator and is subject to that site's terms.
+The Service visits and interacts with third-party Target Sites at your direction, and relies on third-party providers (for example authentication, hosting, storage, network egress, and challenge-solving — the current list is in the Privacy Policy, §6).
+We do not control and are not responsible for third-party sites or services, their content, availability, accuracy, or terms.
+Your use of any Target Site through the Service is between you and that site's operator and is subject to that site's terms.

 11. Fees, billing, and taxes